xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail, proves I think.

 - [ ] TrackCar doesn't respect sight map yet.
-- [ ] Source game reveals sight map and adjacent units at same time.
-Mine does the first before the second.

 Collect assets for:
 - [x] Sub dive/surface anim